Home Buying FAQ & Tips for Ocean City, MD and surrounding MD & DE Beach areas

 Keep in mind that the condo owners are in control of what the money is spent on and how it is spent.
 This is typically decided by the condo membership voting on how to proceed (each unit gets 1 vote).
 Every condo association is different and after a buyer gets an Ocean City condo under contract, they will receive the Condominium Resale Documents to review.

 What are Condominium Resale Documents?

-Commonly referred to as Condo Docs, these are the documents about the condo association a buyer is required to receive once under contract (per Maryland Condominium Law & Delware Law).
+Commonly referred to as Condo Docs, these are the documents about the condo association a buyer is required to receive once under contract (per Maryland Condominium Law & Delaware Law).
 Included will be the Declaration & Bylaws, copy of the rules or regulations of the condominium, the financials of the condo association, including any reserves, resale certificate that has some additional info and sometimes minutes of the last meeting is provided.
 When a buyer receives the Condo Resale Documents (via email or hard copy), they will sign an Acknowledgement of Receipt of Information.
-For Ocean City condos, anytime within 7 days following receipt of the condo documents, the buyer has the unconditional right to rescind the contact of sale in writing and no reason needs to be provided.
+For Ocean City condos, anytime within 7 days following receipt of the condo documents, the buyer has the unconditional right to rescind the contract of sale in writing and no reason needs to be provided.

 Beside the condo fee, what else am I responsible for?

 In Ocean City & Delaware, in addition to the condo fee, a condo owner is responsible for paying their mortgage, property taxes, insurance for the inside of the condo (called a HO-6 policy), electric, gas, cable, internet, phone and sewer.
 Some condo associations may include cable and internet in the condo fees, but most do not.